 We like our stories to be right, otherwise we wouldn’t be telling them, and they certainly feel right because having that feeling means we get to move forward in the world as if we know what’s going on.
 Thankfully, questioning our stories doesn’t require us to act as if we’re cast adrift in a world without meaning and truth.
 What it does require of us is a willingness to accept the limits of perspective and to actively engage in more perspective-taking.
-We may not be traveling amongst the stars, at least not yet, but our universe will still get a whole lot bigger and provide a greater potential for our lives.
+We may not be traveling amongst the stars, at least not yet, but our universe of perspective will still get a whole lot bigger and provide a greater potential for our lives.

-For a podcast further exploring this topic, check out: The Mighty Anecdote
+To further explore this topic, check out: